-- 1. Students with physical/emotional needs who go to an IPRC will have transportation requirements communicated by the Coordinator, Special Education Services. - 2.
-If a student requires specialized transportation due to physical or other special needs (e.g. mobility, developmental disability, behaviour) and is not an identified student, the parents/guardians must submit an original copy of a medical note from a health practitioner.
+- Students identified with an exceptionality through IPRC and who qualify for transportation will have the service coordinated by the school and HSTS. - 2.
+If a student requires specialized transportation due to physical or other special needs (e.g. mobility, developmental disability, behaviour) and is not an identified student, the

-- 3. The school notifies the Special Education Instructional Program Leader and confirms eligibility for specialized transportation.
+- parents/guardians must submit an original copy of a medical note from a health practitioner. - 3.
+The school notifies the Special Education Instructional Program Leader and confirms eligibility for specialized transportation.
 Approval of the Superintendent of Special Education Services is required. - 4.
 The Principal is responsible for online completion of the Student Travel Plan (STP).
 Student Travel Plans Appendix G Student Travel Plan (new AODA) are developed for every student with medical and/or special needs in accordance with the Integrated Standard of the Accessibility for Ontarians with Disabilities Act.